-In thesis and dissertation research, Borg & Gall suggested as expressed by Emzir 9 to limit research on a small scale, including the possibility of limiting the steps of research.
+In the search on a small scale, including the possibility of limiting the steps of research.
 After paying attention to the procedures and steps in research and development and as suggested by Borg & Gall, based on this, the application of developmental steps in this study was tailored to the needs and abilities of the researcher.
 Given the limited time and funds owned by researchers, these steps are simplified into four development steps.
 The development steps taken by the researcher are illustrated in the following chart: